kanait/orbiparam/README.md

 ### Windows

-A solution file (orbiparam-vs2019.sln) is provided for compiling on VS2019.
+A solution file (orbiparam-vs2019.sln) is provided for compiling on VS2019. orbiparam-vs2022.sln is also provided for VS2022.
-For compilation, windows library for OpenMesh, GLFW and GLEW are required and then set their include and library directories appropriately on the property of a VS2019 project file.
+For compilation, windows library for OpenMesh, GLFW and GLEW are required and then set their include and library directories appropriately on the property of VS2019 and VS2022 project files.

 ## Authors